smartprocure/contexture-docs/getting-started/simple-search-box.md

 ### 3. Writing a Search Tree

-Once we have the contexture DSL processor available through an endpoint of a web server, we can follow up with the structure of the search interface that we will be writing.
+Having the DSL processor available through a web server endpoint, we can follow up with the structure of the search interface itself.
 We'll conceptualize this by writing the Contexture DSL itself.

 Let's use the same `sarchTree` that we used in [our frist script](first-script.md):